enriicola/Linked-adm-In/README.md

     requires: [{skill: {level}}]
 }

-- Given our partial overlap we are able to carefully design this solution.
+- Given our partial overlap we can think to carefully design this solution.
 Here are two candidate pairings:
     - Option 1: Combine Q1 and Q3
         Shared attribute: expire_date.
         Partitioning by expire_date allows efficient filtering for both queries.